Vectorized/solady/docs/utils/libsort.md

     pure
 ```

-Performs a sum on `values`, grouped by `keys`.
-`keys` will be insertion-sorted and uniquified,
-`values` will be re-populated with the group sums.
+Sorts and uniquifies `keys`.
+Updates `values` with the grouped sums by key.
-The arrays must have the same length.

 ### groupSum(address[],uint256[])